 Day 1 – Panama City

-On your arrival to Panama City, you will be met by an Inside Panama Tours representative and transferred to your Hotel in Panama City.
+On your arrival to the Panama Travel Guide, you will be met by an Inside Panama Tours representative and transferred to your Hotel in Panama City.

-Day 2 – The Panama Canal (Miraflores Visitor Center) (B, L)
+Day 2 – Panama City & Miraflores Visitor Center (B, L)

-We’ll start our tour visiting The Miraflores Visitor Center, where visitors have the opportunity to observe transiting vessels from a distance of only a few meters and learn firsthand about the various operations of the Panama Canal, the history of its construction, its participation in the world markets, and the importance of its watershed.
+A stop at the folk art market at the old YMCA building will be our following stop, just before having lunch at a Panamanian restaurant.
+After lunch, we’ll reach our final destination of the day, The Miraflores Visitor Center, where visitors have the opportunity to observe transiting vessels from a distance of only a few meters and learn firsthand about the various operations of the Panama Canal, the history of its construction, its participation in the world markets, and the importance of its watershed.

 Back to our Hotel.